 Sending postcards to voters in swing districts has become a popular way to support campaigns from afar.
 It’s fun, easy, and you can do it right at home.

 We work directly with each campaign to develop postcard drives, including a script or talking points, voter addresses, postcard design, goals and timeline for the drive, and so forth.
-Then, we deliver a package with specific directions and materials to our District Captains, who coordinate postcarding efforts for their teams.
+Then, we deliver a package with specific directions and materials to our volunteer leaders, who coordinate postcarding efforts for their teams.

 We’ve been wondering the same thing!
-So, in 2018 we partnered with Voter Participation Center to run a randomized control trial to determine if postcards increased voter turnout for the general election in Pennsylvania and Michigan.
-The results weren’t conclusive, but one thing is for sure – postcards are a fantastic way to get new volunteers involved in state legislative races!
+So, we’ve conducted extensive research on postcards, including a randomized control trial to determine if postcards increased voter turnout.
+The results weren’t conclusive, but one thing is for sure – postcards are a fantastic way to get new volunteers involved!

 People who received a handwritten postcard along with a pre-filled voter registration form did not vote at higher rates than people who did not receive the postcard.